online & in-studio art camp for kids 10-16 years old

 The online version of this camp will be held ONLINE via ZOOM video conference.
 Students will need access to a computer / tablet / phone with internet connection and zoom.us.
-Art materials will be available for pickup from the studio a few days before the start of the camp, (dates and details will be provided).
-We can also amazon them to you upon request if you purchase the camps 1 week prior to the camp start, or ready to pick up from one of our Bay Area studios.
+Art materials are provided, will be shipped to your address if you purchase the camps 1 week prior to the camp start, or ready to pick up from one of our Bay Area studios.

 Ever had an awesome idea for a story or a picture but didn't know how to make it happen?
 Come join fellow fans of comics and animated shows to take your drawing skills to the next level!
 This camp offers a freeform project-based experience where students can create comics and illustrations of their favorite characters, both original or from existing media, while being guided with advice for anatomy and proportion, posing, perspective, composition, color choice, and the process from sketching to inking to coloring.